westwork-org/westwork/README.md

     * LDAP
     * Owncloud (maybe)
     * Let's Encrypt for certs
-* Create Dockerfiles for the MVP
+* Create Raspberry Pi image generator (see the [westwork-gen](https://github.com/westwork-org/westwork-gen) repository)
 * Create configuration files for the MVP services, in template form
     * Security is one of our most vital priorities, so these configs should err on the side of caution
-* Figure out some way to spin up the server for the first time and fill out configuration files
+* Figure out how to spin up the server for the first time and fill out configuration files (see the [westwork-bootstrap](https://github.com/westwork-org/westwork-bootstrap) repository)
 * Some simple configuration panel that can administer - e.g. add users